microsoft/vscode-docs/docs/remote/containers-advanced.md

 Some CLIs output certain information (like debug details) to standard error instead of standard out.
 These will appear in red in VS Code's terminal and output logs.

-If the messages are harmless, you can simply pipe the output of the command from standard error to standard out instead.
-Simply append `2>&1` to the end of the command.
+If the messages are harmless, you can simply pipe the output of the command from standard error to standard out instead by appending `2>&1` to the end of the command.

 For example: